Recognizing and addressing the needs of students in both the online and on-site learning environment

 Study Skills Meditation Workshops are offered to the CEU community by Professor Erzsébet Strausz through the Disability Services Office and HRO.
 With any questions or requests regarding the exercises, or how to use or improve them, please do not hesitate to contact Erzsébet by email at email@example.com.

 Visit the InclusiveCEU SharePoint [login required] for the four sessions conducted live in the Winter term of the academic year 2021/2022.

 Whom to Contact for Support

-CEU Center for Teaching and Learning at email@example.com for pedagogy-related issues of online teaching and learning.
+CEU Yehuda Elkana Center for Teaching, Learning, and Higher Education Research at firstname.lastname@example.org for pedagogy-related issues of online teaching and learning.